A Few Good Men: Plot

+Initially intending to be removed as counsel, Kaffee unexpectedly pleads not guilty for the defendants at the arraignment.
+Realizing that he was chosen to handle the case to accept a plea to keep the matter quiet, he decides to put up a defense.
 Markinson meets Kaffee in secret and says that Jessep never ordered a transfer for Santiago.
-The defense establishes that Dawson had been denied promotion for smuggling food to a Marine who had been sentenced to be deprived of food.
-Dawson is portrayed in a good light and the defense, through Downey, proves that "code reds" had been ordered before.
-But under cross-examination, Downey says that he was not present when Dawson received the supposed "code red" order.
-Markinson, ashamed that he failed to protect a Marine under his command, commits suicide before he can testify.
+The defense establishes that Dawson had received a negative performance review from Kendrick and had been denied promotion for smuggling food to a Marine who had been restricted to water and vitamins.
+Dawson had been punished for disobeying an illegal order, and the defense, through Downey, proves that illegal "code reds" had been ordered before.

-Without Markinson's testimony, Kaffee believes the case lost.
-He returns home in a drunken stupor, lamenting that he fought the case instead of taking a deal.
-Galloway encourages Kaffee to call Jessep as a witness, despite the risk of being court-martialed for challenging a high-ranking officer.
+However, under cross-examination, Downey admits he was not present when Dawson received the supposed "code red" order.
+Ashamed that he failed to protect a Marine under his command and unwilling to testify against Jessep, his longtime friend, Markinson commits suicide before he can testify.
+Without Markinson's testimony, Kaffee believes the case is lost.
+Returning home, a drunken Kaffee laments he fought the case, risking long sentences for Dawson and Downey, instead of accepting a lenient deal.
+Galloway encourages Kaffee to call Jessep as a witness, despite risking court-martial for challenging a high-ranking officer without evidence.

-At the Washington Navy Yard court, Jessep spars under Kaffee's questioning, but is unnerved when Kaffee points out a contradiction in his testimony: Jessep said that his Marines never disobey orders and that Santiago was to be transferred for his own safety.
-Kaffee asks why Santiago was in danger if Jessep had ordered his men to leave him alone.
-Disgusted by Kaffee's attitude, Jessep extols the military's importance, and his own, to national security.
-Finally, he bellows with contempt that he ordered the "code red."
-Jessep tries to leave the courtroom but is arrested.
+At the Washington Navy Yard court, Jessep spars with Kaffee's questioning, but is unnerved when Kaffee―springing a trap―points out an inconsistency in his testimony that Guantanamo marines would never disobey an order to "not touch Santiago" yet he ordered Santiago off the base fearing for Santiago's safety.
+Kaffee also questions Jessep's claim that Santiago was to be put on the first flight home.
+Upon further questioning and frustrated by Kaffee's attitude, Jessep extols the military's — and his own — importance to national security, exclaiming, "You can't handle the truth!"
+Challenging Jessep's indignation, Kaffee pointedly asks if Jessep ordered the "code red", to which Jessep admits.
+Attempting to leave the courtroom, Jessep is arrested before he can do so, and tries assaulting Kaffee.
+He is restrained and subsequently leaves.

-Dawson and Downey are cleared of the murder and conspiracy charges, but found guilty of "conduct unbecoming" and will be dishonorably discharged.
-Downey does not understand what they did wrong; Dawson says that they failed to defend those too weak to fight for themselves, such as Santiago.
-Kaffee tells Dawson that he does not need to wear a patch on his arm to have honor.
-Dawson acknowledges Kaffee as an officer, and renders a salute.
-Kaffee and Ross exchange kudos before Ross departs to arrest Kendrick.
+Dawson and Downey are cleared of the murder and conspiracy charges but are convicted of "conduct unbecoming" and will be dishonorably discharged.
+Downey does not understand what they did wrong; Dawson says that they failed to defend those who are unable to fight for themselves.
+Kaffee tells Dawson that it is not necessary to wear a patch on one's arm to have honor.
+Dawson acknowledges Kaffee as an officer by rendering a salute.
+Kaffee and Ross exchange pleasantries before Ross departs to arrest Kendrick.